shan-weiqiang/shan-weiqiang.github.io/_posts/2025-05-24-static-storage-niftty-counter.md

 }
 ```

-- The `ans` will *never* be destructed, which avoids problem of destruction order.
-The memory will be freed when process terminates by operating system.
+- The `ans` will *never* be destructed, which avoids the problem of destruction order.
+The memory will be freed when the process terminates by the operating system.

 If: